So3krates: Equivariant attention for interactions on arbitrary length-scales in molecular systems: Experiments

 We start by investigating the performance as a function of the maximal degree $\lmax$ and find that the error strongly decreases with higher $\lmax$ (\fig\ref{fig:qm7x}a).
 As kernel methods are known to perform well in the low-data regime~\cite{unke2021machine}, we compare our results to \textsc{sGDML} \cite{chmiela2019sgdml} kernel models, which only use distances as a molecular descriptor (corresponding to $\lmax = 0$).
 For $\lmax=0$, we find \textsc{sGDML} gives competitive results, whereas for $\lmax=1$, \textsc{So3krates} starts to outperform \textsc{sGDML}.
 As soon as $\lmax\geq2$, however, the prediction accuracy of \textsc{So3krates} is greater than that of \textsc{sGDML} by a large margin.
 Thus, increasing the order of geometric information in the SPHCs leads to strong improvements in the low-data regime.
 For jointly trained models, we find that \textsc{So3krates} outperforms \textsc{sGDML} even for $\lmax = 0$, with continuous improvement for increasing $\lmax$.
-In appendix \ref{app:sec:qm7x} we report energy \textit{and} force errors across degrees and further experimental details.
+In appendix \ref{app:sec:qm7x-250-experiments} we report energy \textit{and} force errors across degrees and further experimental details.

-The generalization capability of \textsc{So3krates} is tested, by applying a jointly trained model to 25 completely unknown molecules from the QM7-X dataset (see, Fig.~\ref{fig:qm7x}b, details in appendix \ref{app:sec:qm7x}).
+The generalization capability of \textsc{So3krates} is tested, by applying a jointly trained model to 25 completely unknown molecules from the QM7-X data set (see, Fig.~\ref{fig:qm7x}b, details in appendix \ref{app:sec:qm7x-250-experiments}).
 Again, we find that force MAEs decrease with increasing $\lmax$.
 For reference, we compare \textsc{So3krates} to individually trained \textsc{sGDML} models and find that \textsc{So3krates} performs on par, or even slightly better, for $\lmax \geq 2$.
 Going beyond $\lmax=2$ is found to only marginally improve generalization.
+In addition, we report results for a model trained on the full QM7-X data set in appendix \ref{app:sec:qm7x}, following \cite{unke2021spookynet}.